IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

      * Beta
      * Gold

-* **User Testing**
+* **Findings and Discussion**

+General Notes adopted from [Succeeding with your master's dissertation a step-by-step handbook] (https://getit.library.nyu.edu/go/6809674) by John Biggam

-    * Results: Information about the data you collected at each stage of development and how it compares against your Literature Review, Related Work, or Competitive Analysis findings.
+* **User Testing Results:** Information about the data you collected at each stage of development and how it compares against your Literature Review, Related Work, or Competitive Analysis findings.
+* Stick to your framework for analysis (if you have one!)
+* Keep focused on relevant research objective(s), thus avoiding drift
+* Summarize main empirical findings
+* Place evidence of (non-confidential) empirical research in appendices (questionnaires, interview transcripts/notes, experiment results, etc.)

 ### Assignment: Intro (Background/Context/Rationale)